phishdetect/phishdetect-extension/README.md

 - It modifies the links contained in the body in order to display a dialog prompt that offers the user the possibility of scanning the links with PhishDetect.
 - It creates a button in the webmails' web interface to allow to share the full source email with the Node operators.
 - It creates context menus and a toolbar button that allow to either send a link or directly the HTML content of the opened page to a PhishDetect backend in order to be scanned for phishing.
+- It allows to scan the browsing history to identify visits to blocklisted domains.

 Currently supported webmails: